BorzRobert/Fundamental_Algorithms_Tasks/README.md

   # L07
-* The code below implements the following operations: BUILD_TREE,OS_SELECT,OS_DELETE with their additional helper functions.
+* The code implements the following operations: BUILD_TREE,OS_SELECT,OS_DELETE with their additional helper functions.
 * BUILD_TREE: builds an augmented PBT(balanced+augmented Binary Search Tree) with the help of an additional function called postorderAUG, the complexity of the algorithm being O(n) for both, so the total complexity is still O(n)